RoyOltmans/lovalace_panel_anova_server/README.md

             type: module
         ```

-4. **Add the following configuration** to your `ui-lovelace.yaml` (or via the UI). **This example includes two vertical stacks: one for the Anova controller and one for recipes, plus an ApexCharts card.**
+4. **Add the following configuration** to your `ui-lovelace.yaml` (or via the UI).
+This example includes a panel for controlling the Anova Precision Cooker, a recipe section (with placeholders), and an ApexCharts card.

    ```yaml
    title: Cooking